shaik1002/biggitlabbomb/doc/administration/geo/replication/object_storage.md

 - Use a separate object store and enable the **Allow this secondary node to replicate content on Object Storage** setting.

-GitLab does not support the case where both:
+GitLab does not currently support the case where both:

 - The **primary** site uses local storage.
 - A **secondary** site uses object storage.